 Around this time, my mother was battling breast cancer and had what appeared to be a recurrence on her yearly scan.
 Having witnessed her suffer the side-effects of multiple rounds of chemotherapy, radiation, and tamoxifen, I became consumed with trying to help her fight cancer, and set about researching as much as I could about complementary and alternative treatments.
 I discovered a whole new world of natural medicine and healing that treated and supported the whole person, and I realized a passion for helping others that ultimately changed the course of my life.

-It has been said, that in order to have a happy and fulfilling life, one should choose “work” that feels more like play.
+It has been said, that in order to have a happy and fulfilling life, one should choose work that feels more like play.
 I feel very fortunate to have found such “work”.
-Chinese Medicine and Acupuncture is a very old and complex practice of medicine.
-I think that I could study it my whole life, and still have more to learn.
-I find it so rewarding to be able to meet so many wonderful and different types of people.
-It is exciting to be able to take a cluster of their seemingly unrelated symptoms, group them into an integrated pattern of disharmony, and then treat them by getting to the root of the problem.
-It is like getting to solve the most beautiful puzzles.
+Traditional Chinese Medicine is a very old and complex practice of healing.
+I could study it my whole life, and still, have more to learn.
+It is like getting to solve the most beautiful puzzles, to be able to group seemingly unrelated symptoms into a unified pattern of disharmony and then treat the root of the problem.

 Acupuncture and Chinese Herbal Medicine are effective in treating a wide variety of ailments.
-However, my particular interest lies in treating Endocrine imbalances and Women’s Health issues such as Infertility, Thyroid disease, PCOS, Endometriosis, Menopausal Syndrome, PMS, and Fibromyalgia.
+My practice is focused on improving Women’s health.
+Things that I commonly treat are PMS, Endometriosis, PCOS, Infertility, Menopause, Thyroid disease, and Fibromyalgia.